 Between the GI Bill, CIA’s contribution, and a matching contribution from the U.S. Department of Veteran Affairs (VA), our Yellow Ribbon Program benefits cover four full years of tuition for qualifying students.
 We are proud to offer the largest benefits of any Ohio art school, and one of the best among America’s specialized art and design colleges (AICAD).

 Signed into law in 2009, the Post-9/11 GI Bill pays for in-state public tuition and fees for eligible U.S. veterans, service members, reservists, and National Guard members, and it may be transferable under certain circumstances to a spouse or dependent.
 The Yellow Ribbon Program supplements the GI Bill by allowing private or out-of-state schools with higher tuition to contribute additional funds that are matched by the VA.
 The Post-9/11 GI Bill offers the most comprehensive education benefit package since the original 1944 GI Bill, which funded education or training for 7.8 million World War II veterans.

 CIA’s Bachelor of Fine Arts program is approved for VA educational benefits.
 VA certifications for benefits are processed through the Registrar’s Office.
-You must be accepted and enrolled in the degree program before enrollment certifications are forwarded to the VA.
-You must be certified by the Registrar’s Office for VA benefits every year in which you are enrolled.
+You must be accepted and enrolled in the degree program before enrollment certifications are forwarded to the VA, and our Registrar’s Office needs to certify every year in which you are enrolled to maintain VA benefits.
 Questions regarding VA benefits should be directed to the Registrar’s Office by phone (216.421.7321) or by email.